-- Proof of Identification (State-issued or passport) - Social Security Card - Proof of Citizenship or Legal Status - Minimum high school Diploma or recognized equivalency certificate (GED) - Complete Admissions Process - Take the Health Education Systems Incorporated A2 (HESI-A2) exam with a minimum composite score of 70% in the.
-The composite score is the combination of scores in all sections of the HESI. - Cumulative GPA of 2.00 for internal and external transfer students (Effective Fall 2022). - The validity of the HESI is one year and must be taken in EIC.
-A change in the HESI coverage may invalidate a previously taken one.
-A student is allowed to take the HESI two times within a year.
-The second attempt is taken at least three weeks after the first attempt.
+- Proof of Identification (State-issued or passport) - Social Security Card - Proof of Citizenship or Legal Status - Minimum high school Diploma or recognized equivalency certificate (GED) - Complete Admissions Process - Take the Health Education Systems Incorporated A2 (HESI-A2) for diagnostic purposes and transfer credit evaluation. - Cumulative GPA of 2.00 for internal and external transfer students - For a student who obtained a cumulative score of less than 70% (<70%) in the HESI-A2, admission is conditional and contingent on registering and completing an academic readiness course - The validity of the HESI is one year and must be taken in EIC.
+A change in the HESI coverage may invalidate a previously taken one. - The Launch Nursing Academic Readiness (LNAR) course must be completed during the student's first semester in the Nursing Program.
+The student must submit the certificate of completion to the Nursing Department to be allowed to register for the second semester.
+Failure to complete the ATI Launch course will result in the dismissal of the student from the Nursing Program.
+The LNAR fee/cost is paid by the student directly to ATI and the completion date is determined by ATI.
+(Note: EIC may replace the academic readiness course provider at any time)